-Having undertaken a thorough review of the Policy for the triennial vote at the AGM in July 2023 and consulted extensively with shareholders, our Directors' Remuneration Policy received overwhelming backing with 90.06% of votes in favour.
-We are grateful to our shareholders and voting agencies for their time, consideration and valuable input.
+Having undertaken a thorough review of the Policy for the triennial vote at the AGM in July 2023 and consulted extensively with shareholders, our Directors' Remuneration Policy received very substantial backing with 90.06% of votes in favour.

-Last year's Directors' Remuneration Report also received very substantial support, with 83.96% of votes cast in favour.
+Last year's Directors' Remuneration Report also received overwhelming support, with 97.19% of votes cast in favour.
 We are pleased that these results indicate strong and continued support from our shareholders for the Policy and its implementation.

-Under the newly implemented Policy, the CEO/CIO's base salary, which had not increased substantively over a six-year period, and as a result had become far removed from companies similar to ICG in scale and complexity, is being repositioned on a phased basis over three steps as follows: to £500k for FY24 (already implemented); to £615k for FY25; and to £750k for FY26.
-The Policy also re-positions the base salary for the CPEAO, recognising the breadth and impact of this role, in two steps as follows: to £467,500 for FY24 (already implemented) and to £500,000 in FY25.
+Under the Policy, the CEO/CIO's base salary, which had not increased substantively over a six-year period, and as a result had become far removed from companies similar to ICG in scale and complexity, is being repositioned on a phased basis over three steps as follows: to £500k for FY24; to £615k for FY25 (FY24 and FY25 already implemented); and to £750k for FY26.

-For the CFO role and CPEAO role, total variable pay maximum is expressed as a multiple of base salary rather than a monetary amount; multiple of salary is the norm for other UK-listed companies.
-The multiples approved in the Policy were 4x base salary for the CFO role and 3.5x base salary for the CPEAO role, which are in line with the effective multiple that applied for the CFOO and CPEAO roles when the Policy was last approved by shareholders in 2020.
+For the CFO role and CPEAO role, total variable pay maximum is expressed as a multiple of base salary which is the norm for other UK-listed companies.
+The multiples approved in the Policy were 4x base salary for the CFO role and 3.5x base salary for the CPEAO role.

 For the CEO/CIO, the approved Policy retains the current variable pay maximum of £6m for the Policy period FY24-26, but transitions to express this as a multiple of base salary from the start of FY26 once the phased base salary increases, described above, have been completed.
 The planned increases will take the base salary to £750k for FY26.
-Therefore, the total variable pay maximum is expressed as 8x base salary (i.e. £6m) for FY26.
+Therefore, the total variable pay maximum will be expressed as 8x base salary (i.e. £6m) for FY26.

-Deferral levels remain unchanged at a minimum of 70% of total variable pay.
+Deferral levels remain at a minimum of 70% of total variable pay.
 Levels of pension allowance are set at 12.5% in line with the majority of the workforce.

-We shall continue to monitor the effectiveness of the Policy in enabling ICG to compete effectively for talent and support the business strategy.
-We may need to reconsider the question of variable remuneration level for outstanding performance in the future.
+We are continuing to monitor the effectiveness of the Policy in enabling ICG to compete effectively for talent and support the business strategy.
+We may need to reconsider the question of variable remuneration level for outstanding performance.